-I’m a fifteen year resident of Arlington County and have spent more than twenty-five years in the Washington, D.C. area, including a year on Capitol Hill as a Congressional Fellow for the 100th Congress, where I was employed by the House Education subcommittee that provides oversight for federal programs for the handicapped.
+I’m an eighteen year resident of Arlington County and have spent more than twenty-five years in the Washington, D.C. area, including a year on Capitol Hill as a Congressional Fellow for the 100th Congress, where I was employed by the House Education subcommittee that provides oversight for federal programs for the handicapped.

 In 1993 I received a Ph.D. in Political Science from Temple University with a specialization in American voting behavior.
 As a doctoral candidate I spent several years teaching Political Science and introductory statistics.

-I’ve run for Arlington County Board several times and School Board twice.
+I’ve run for Arlington County Board a number of times and School Board twice.
 I routinely speak on the issues relevant to Arlington residents before Arlington County Board and Arlington School Board.

-I’ve been a member of the Arlington Coalition for Sensible Transportation (ACST) since 2006 and was appointed to the Arlington Transportation Commission in March, 2018.
+I served on the Arlington Coalition for Sensible Transportation (ACST) from 2006 through 2021 and on the Arlington Transportation Commission from 2018 through 2021.

-I’m currently employed as a statistical programmer on a contract basis for the federal government.
+I’m currently employed as a statistical programmer in the Washington, DC area.